-Converting data files with pspp convert
+Converting file formats with pspp convert

-another.
+them out in other formats.
 The basic syntax is:

 pspp convert <INPUT> [OUTPUT]

-and writes a copy of it
+which reads an input file from <INPUT> and writes a copy of it to

-is omitted, output is written to the
+[OUTPUT].
+If [OUTPUT] is omitted, output is written to the

 terminal.